matsudatakeshi27/HeartDiseasePakula/README.md

 ## Description

-Welcome aboard! 😀
+Welcome! 😀

 We are dedicated data scientists working on this Data Science Reserach Project.

-It has a focus on implement Federated Learning on [UCI Heart Disease dataset](https://archive.ics.uci.edu/dataset/45/heart+disease) to help early stage detection of Cardiovasular Disease.
+It has a focus on implementing Federated Learning on [UCI Heart Disease dataset](https://archive.ics.uci.edu/dataset/45/heart+disease) to help early stage detection of cardiovasular diseases.

 ---
 ## Stage I: Baseline Modeling